 Cruising has restarted in many parts the world.
 With cruise ships slowly resuming service in different countries, it might be difficult to keep up with the announcements.
 That is why we have put together this extensive list of all the cruise ships sailing right now as well as the cruise ships planning to set sail this summer.
 Make sure to come back often as we will continue to update this post.

 Royal Caribbean International

 Of the major cruise lines, Royal Caribbean is one of the only to have a cruise ship sailing right now.
 Currently, Quantum of the Seas is offering cruises from Singapore.
 Open only to citizens of the southeast Asian country, Quantum of the Seas is offering 2, 3, and 4 night Ocean Getaways.
 Essentially, cruises to nowhere.

 In partnership with the national government, these sailings include a number of comprehensive health and safety measures, such as mandatory COVID-19 testing, reduced sailing capacity, and strict physical distancing measures.
-Still, passengers can utilize all of the ship’s innovative features and amenities, including the Ripcord by iFLY, the SeaPlex, North Star, and other one-of-a-kind dining and entertainment on the ship.

 American Cruise Lines